 After installing the font on your computer, you need to upload the PNG template to Cricut Design Space.
 There are two templates, one for one-word spices another for two-word spices.
 Upload both templates into Design Space.

 On your canvas, you can duplicate as many copies of the template as you need, and then use the text tool, selecting Shiplap font, to personalize your labels.
 You can comfortably fit 30 labels on an 8.5 x 11 sheet of printable vinyl.
-Once you set up all of your labels, be sure to “Attach” everything, and then you are ready to proceed to “Make it.”
+Once you set up all of your labels, select all of the layers and then “flatten” everything, before proceeding to “Make it.”

 Print And Cut Spice Jar Labels